 - They suppressed all opposition brutally.
 There was severe discontent among the people and this was manifest in many uprisings for the next two years.
-Finally, this political instability prompted the USSR to intervene.
+Finally, this political instability prompted the USSR to intervene, leading to the beginning of Soviet-Afghanistan War.
 The civil war that followed between insurgent groups (called Mujahideen) and the USSR and the PDPA lasted 9 years further dragging the country back in terms of development.
-This period also saw a huge humanitarian crisis in the country leaving millions dead and millions refugees in other lands particularly Pakistan.
+This period also saw a huge humanitarian crisis in the country leaving millions dead and millions refugees in other lands, particularly Pakistan.

 - The Soviet war was also a reason for the rise of the Taliban in the country, the repercussions of which it is still facing to this day.

 Instability remained in Afghanistan, following the withdrawal of the Soviet forces.
 The many factions that had united to fight the USSR, now turned on each other further deteriorating the situation in Afghanistan.
 With war still continuing to plague the country for more than four decades after the revolution, Afghanistan has never known peace ever since the Saur Revolution took place.